gina-gerlach/dsta-2025-1/report/report.md

 **Authors:** Gina Gerlach & Sven Regli
 **Milestone 1** focuses on setting up the development environment, retrieving and running a deep learning model using the MNIST dataset, ensuring reproducibility, and establishing proper Git-based collaboration workflows.
 **Milestone 2** focuses on improving project structure and dependency management, enforcing clean and reproducible development workflows through proper Git practices, virtual environments, and Docker, while expanding the codebase to support modular design, model training, saving/loading, and predictable cross-machine execution.
-**Milestone 3** focuses on multi docker applications and PostgresDB
+**Milestone 3** focuses on multi-container Docker applications with PostgreSQL database integration, including image data serialization, relational database design, and container orchestration using Docker Compose with proper health checks and volume persistence.

 ## Table of Contents
 * **Milestone 1:**